albertwujj/albertwujj.github.io/_posts/2019-05-17-Tweeting-towards-the-infinite-potential-of-humans.md

 Spaced-repetition this shit.

-If you've read more than a couple of these takes and plan to reflect, you're already in the long tail.
+If you've read more than a couple of these tweets and plan to reflect, you're already in the long tail.

 You have the potential for a self-singularity.